-These results have shown that meat with lower ultimate pH was characterized by higher level of glucose and lactate, higher protein and ash content.
-This meat after grilling (especially at temperature 220°C) had significantly higher antioxidant activity, and it's darker and less yellow with more intensive burnt flavour.
+This results has shown that meat with lower ultimate pH characterized by higher level of glucose and lactate, higher protein and ash content.
+This meat after grilling (especially in temperature 220°C) had significantly higher antioxidant activity, and it's darker and less yellow with more intensive burnt flavour.
 Other sensory attributes like juiciness and overall quality of these meat were reduced.
 The study showed also significant relationship between antioxidant properties of grilled meat and glucose (r=0.87-0.89), technological and sensory meat quality traits.